 Enquire Now for Door Frame & Profiles

-Smita Limaye says that for certain sizes of uPVC offers better performance in terms of heat reduction, noise and weather tightness.
-For very big sizes, Aluminium scores better as new extrusions can be produced at lesser cost and in faster time than uPVC.
-Bigger openings in uPVC lead to bigger profiles, steel reinforcement and heavy duty hardware which may make the window look bulky.
+Smita Limaye says that certain sizes of uPVC offer better performance in terms of heat reduction, noise and weather tightness.
+For very big sizes, Aluminium scores better as new extrusions can be produced at lesser cost and in a faster time than uPVC.
+Bigger openings in uPVC lead to bigger profiles, steel reinforcement and heavy-duty hardware which may make the window look bulky.
 Sleek window systems have been launched by many Aluminium system companies which offer floor to roof sliding systems.
-Proper orientation of the building/window for such systems is essential – west/south west facing huge windows would be a large heat source.
+Proper orientation of the building/window for such systems is essential – west/south-west facing huge windows would be a large heat source.

 According to Saket Jain, in recent years, the use of uPVC has grown in popularity due to low maintenance needs.
-Aluminium is resilient, but can pick up rust whereas uPVC never rots, flakes, rusts or fades. uPVC is also the most durable of the materials available. uPVC frames are constructed to the utmost hardness making it extremely difficult to break or damage.
+Aluminium is resilient but can pick up rust whereas uPVC never rots flakes, rusts or fades. uPVC is also the most durable of the materials available. uPVC frames are constructed to the utmost hardness making them extremely difficult to break or damage.
 Aluminium is similar, if not more secure and is considered burglar-proof due to its strength.
-Besides, uPVC is considered as green material because it can be recycled and helps in reducing use of wood.
+Besides, uPVC is considered a green material because it can be recycled and helps in reducing the use of wood.
 The energy required to manufacture uPVC profiles is far lesser than that of aluminium.

 Enquire Now for Aluminium Doors

-uPVC window profiles are reinforced with steel window.
-Therefore, the advantage of aluminium over uPVC in terms of strength is offset , says Arun Sharma.
-In terms of performance, it is advisable to go for quality uPVC profiles as they are well engineered system products coming with Eurogroove etc. which make for more durable and high performing window solutions.
+uPVC window profiles are reinforced with steel windows.
+Therefore, the advantage of aluminium over uPVC in terms of strength is offset, says Arun Sharma.
+In terms of performance, it is advisable to go for quality uPVC profiles as they are well-engineered system products coming with Eurogroove etc. which make for more durable and high performing window solutions.

-Robert Hoellrigl states that the perception of uPVC frames and screens as a week component is a baseless one.
-It can match the strength of Aluminium and provides a uniquely engineered, sophisticated outer cover to house a well-engineered steel profile which provides the actual strength.
+Robert Hoellrigl states that the perception of uPVC frames and screens as a weak component is a baseless one.
+It can match the strength of Aluminium and provides a uniquely engineered, sophisticated outer cover to house a well-engineered steel profile that provides the actual strength.
 Cleverly designed uPVC frame coupling arrangements and/or static bars (also known as Hurricane bars) provide additional strength to cope with wind pressure, security and human safety (passenger loading).
 High performance is built-in by design into every uPVC frame requiring that the correct components like steel reinforcements, gaskets, hardware and fasteners are used.
-The material cost difference between solid Aluminium frames and steel reinforced uPVC frames is virtually negligible when the same glass and hardware is being used.
+The material cost difference between solid Aluminium frames and steel-reinforced uPVC frames is virtually negligible when the same glass and hardware are being used.
 The Government’s effort towards CO2 and energy cost reduction will necessitate the introduction of thermally broken Aluminium frames.
-This will favour uPVC framing even more, says Hoellrigl.
-Even Aluminium’s well propagated recycling advantage has been matched nowadays by uPVC’s outstanding material properties.
+This will favour uPVC framing, even more, says Hoellrigl.
+Even Aluminium’s well-propagated recycling advantage has been matched nowadays by uPVC’s outstanding material properties.

 According to Jean-Gabriel Creton, an entrance door has to be solid, secured and appealing.
 Aluminium is an ideal product from this aspect when coupled with suitable locks, hinges or even electrical locking systems ad biometric readers.
 The interior door in its allure needs to be beautiful, original, easy to maintain and affordable in terms of price. uPVC perfectly meets these requirements.

 “In my opinion, it is important to compare the right products”, says Mario Schmidt.
 “Local aluminium sections available should not be considered in comparison between uPVC.
-For a costumer it is always advisable to have a look at the final product / sample before making any decision”.
+For a customer it is always advisable to have a look at the final product/sample before making any decision”.

-A good system in Aluminium and an equivalent uPVC window will have a same performance.
-It will be finally the costumer’s choice, whether he likes the “metallic sound” of the Aluminium window or the feel of the wood while using uPVC windows.
+A good system in Aluminium and an equivalent uPVC window will have the same performance.
+It will be finally the customer’s choice, whether he likes the “metallic sound” of the Aluminium window or the feel of the wood while using uPVC windows.
 Both Systems, if designed correctly, are able to meet the structural requirements and create large span openings.
-In terms of thermal insulation, of course uPVC is much better then non thermal break Aluminium.
+In terms of thermal insulation, of course, uPVC is much better than non-thermal break Aluminium.
 Thermally broken Aluminium sections are similar to uPVC sections, declares Mario.
-“I`m excited that slowly this high end product range of thermal break Aluminium is finding acceptance in India as well”, he noted.
+“I`m excited that slowly this high-end product range of thermal break Aluminium is finding acceptance in India as well”, he noted.

-Farid Khan says that fusion welded corners of uPVC Windows prevents entry of water through joints.
-Structural strength can be imparted with careful selection of profile system and thereby suitable for high rise dwellings.
-But Introduction of uPVC to Indian market has been late and is taking time to create market awareness.
+Farid Khan says that fusion-welded corners of uPVC Windows prevent the entry of water through joints.
+Structural strength can be imparted with a careful selection of profile systems and thereby suitable for high rise dwellings.
+But Introduction of uPVC to the Indian market has been late and is taking time to create market awareness.